firefly-iii/docs/docs/docs/firefly-iii/support/error_codes.md

 The transaction you just created was deleted by a rule.

+20033: cant destroy This endpoint can\'t handle object "%s"

+2000040: Webhook and webhook message are no match

+2000041: Webhook message and webhook attempt are no match

 ### Firefly III error codes

 These start with 3.

+300000: Use ris null in access token verify

+300001: Journal #%d has no source transaction.

+300002: Journal #%d has multiple source transactions.

+300003: Journal #%d, transaction #%d has no source account.

+300004: Journal #%d has no destination transaction.

+300005: Journal #%d has multiple destination transactions

+300006: Journal #%d, transaction #%d has no destination account

+300007: Ended up with zero valid accounts to export from.

 ### Generic error codes